birth-outcomes/birth_outcomes_summary/design_methods/design_methods_4_unobserved.md

 This might be less relevant for caesarean (no single one cut-off for a single treatment).

 However, it would be relevant to stroke, which has much clearer cut-offs.
+Although maybe focus per hospital would you need to?
+If you think hospital has impact on threshold?

 ## Interrupted time series (ITS)